 The chapters are organized according to each brewery that Richardson visits.
 His articulate descriptions illustrate what he sees and does to the point that you feel you are there with him.
 His conversations with brewery owners and brewers make it evident that he well-respected and known by many of them.

 Richardson has done his homework on where to go and this book acts as a curated list of his best-of-the-best.
-It covers a wide swath of the craft beer culture of the West Coast.
-For me, this book is an incredible resource for planning future beercation adventures.
+For me, this book is an incredible resource for planning future beercation adventures, this is how I was able to come across the Pale Ale Beer, which now is one of my favorite beers.

 Dan Beaubien has been involved with Beerploma since 2014 although his passion for craft beer dates back to 2006 when he started traveling for beer.
 Dan mostly covers craft beer events, festivals, brewery openings/releases, and beer reviews.
 Dan has a soft spot in his heart for authentic British Style ales, IPAs, and all things barrel-aged.
 If you have any questions or comments about this article feel free to email Dan at firstname.lastname@example.org .